 With more than 50 million users, Spanish mobile networks claim one of the biggest mobile phone markets in Europe.
 It is therefore relatively easy and affordable for visitors and expats to get a Spanish mobile number, by connecting to one of Spain’s mobile operators and getting a SIM card for Spain.

 In some cases, you may need to unlock your phone to accept a Spanish SIM card.
 Cellphone in Spanish is el teléfono celular or teléfono móvil, although just móvil or celular is commonly used.
 SIM card in Spanish is tarjeta SIM (pronounced tar-heta).

-This guide discusses the basics around Spanish phones, including how to choose a Spanish mobile network and the documents required to get a Spanish SIM card or cell phone plan, including conditions for getting a Spanish prepaid SIM card as a short-term visitor.
+This guide discusses the basics around Spanish phones, including how to choose a Spanish mobile network and the documents necessary for getting a SIM card or cell phone plan.
 It also discusses the format for Spanish mobile phone numbers and calling codes for Spain.